fabacab/bp-signup-member-type/readme.txt

 Unfortunately, BuddyPress's default user interface only displays the very first member type assigned to a user, even though plugin and theme code can detect multiple member types assigned to a single user.
 This is a known issue and is currently being worked on, but it's being done on a volunteer basis.
 If this is important to you, please consider [donating](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=TJLPJYXHSRBEE&lc=US&item_name=BP%20Signup%20Member%20Type&item_number=bp-signup-member-type&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donate_SM%2egif%3aNonHosted) to help resource this work!

 == Changelog ==

+= 0.1.1 =
+* Fix activation error on old versions of PHP.

 = 0.1 =
 * Initial public release.